 Medicinal Values Of Sarpagandha

-- Sarpagandha is useful for in the treatment of cataract.
+- Sarpagandha is useful in the treatment of cataracts.

 - It also cures plague and fever.